GuangyuanHao/guangyuanhao.github.io/index.md

 <!-- Furthermore, I am engaged in collaborative research endeavors with Professors [Yuanzhi Li](https://scholar.google.com/citations?user=aHtfItQAAAAJ&hl=en) and Kun Zhang at CMU, exploring the fascinating realm of the physics of Large Language Models (LLMs) recently. -->

 Previously, I graduated from the Hong Kong University of Science and Technology with an MPhil (Research-Based) degree in AI.
 Since then, my research has focused on AI Safety, particularly robustness and interpretability.
-My previous work aims to provide theoretical guarantees and develop methods to enhance out-of-distribution generalization and robustness in multi-source multi-target domain adaptation and multi-domain active learning.
-My deep interest in interpretability led me to study causality as a systematic approach for over a year, guided by [Prof. Jiji Zhang (CUHK)](https://arts.cuhk.edu.hk/web/index.php/professor-zhang-jiji).
-Currently, I am focusing on AI safety techniques for LLMs.
-In the near future, I hope to secure a research position at an AI safety organization to better contribute to human well-being and prevent potential hazards from AI.
+My previous work aims to provide theoretical guarantees and develop methods to enhance out-of-distribution (OOD) generalization and robustness in multi-source multi-target domain adaptation and multi-domain active learning.
+My deep interest in interpretability led me to study causality as a systematic approach for over a year, guided by esteemed professors [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/) and [Jiji Zhang (CUHK)](https://arts.cuhk.edu.hk/web/index.php/professor-zhang-jiji).

 Email-* guangyuan.hao[at]connect[dot]ust[dot]hk*